1000 E. University Ave.

 Academic load: The total semester hours of credit for all courses taken during a specified time—semester or summer session.

-Academic probation: Probation is the status of a student who is not progressing satisfactorily toward his or her degree.
-A student shall be placed on probation at the end of the semester or term when his or her cumulative grade point average (GPA) falls below a 2.0.
+Academic probation: Probation is the status of an undergraduate student who is not progressing satisfactorily toward his or her degree.
+An undergraduate student shall be placed on probation at the end of the semester or term when his or her cumulative grade point average (GPA) falls below a 2.000 (3.000 for graduate students).

 Academic reinstatement: Restoration of a student’s eligibility to register for courses after being on academic suspension.
 This process requires a petition that is first reviewed by the dean of the student’s college or the Center for Advising and Career Services.
 Academic reinstatement does not guarantee restoration of financial aid eligibility which is a separate process handled by the financial aid office.